About IMAGINE 2020

 Mayor's Awards for Excellence in Arts & Culture

 Since 1986, the Mayor’s Awards for Excellence in Arts & Culture have annually recognized individuals and organizations that make significant and lasting contributions to the arts in Denver.
 Awards include the Arts & Culture Youth Award, Arts & Culture Impact Award, Arts & Culture Global Award, Arts & Culture Innovation Award and the IMAGINE 2020 Award.
-In 2018, Arts & Venues will give funding for the first time to the winners of each award.
+In 2019, Arts & Venues will award a $1,000 stipend to the winners in each category.

 Visit Mayor's Awards Page.